phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 (table :key1 "value1" :key2 "value2")
 ```

-A set is an unsorted sequential data structure that cannot contain twice the same value.
-It can be created using the `set` function.
+A set is can be created using the `set` function.

 ```phel
 (set 1 2 3)